Introduction

 Model Flexibility

 Starfish allows users to transform any function to run in parallel across thousands of inputs with a single decorator.
 This simplifies the process of scaling data generation tasks.
-README.md
+README.md@data_factory

 decorator to scale a function for parallel execution.
 Sources: README.md